 Today I’m learning about my own emotional landscape.
 I’m learning that my defense mechanisms didn’t come out of nowhere, and they impacted my child, whose happiness drives my own happiness.
 Luckily our children always crave unconditional acceptance from their mothers, and so I still have a chance to be better and to give her what she needs.
 While she’s in recovery for her eating disorder, I frequently feel emotionally uncomfortable.
 I desperately want to withdraw and hide.
 But I’m staying with her, compassionately reminding myself that we can both tolerate feelings, no matter how big and terrifying they seem.

-My daughter has been in eating disorder recovery for a while now, and I am enjoying the new aspects of her personality that are being uncovered.
+My adult daughter with an eating disorder has been in recovery for a while now, and I am enjoying the new aspects of her personality that are being uncovered.
 What I thought at first was just an “eating problem” I now see was a problem with her sense of self and her ability to express herself.
 I’m proud of her, and I’m also proud of myself for being able to face my own fears during this process.